yuriisheterliak/my-weather-app/README.md

 > _If you want to host project on [Netlify](https://www.netlify.com/) you should also add those environment variables containing API keys on server (Site settings > Build & deploy > Environment)._

-5. The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but for [Netlify](https://www.netlify.com/)'s lambda functions work some npm scripts was added:
+5. The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but for [Netlify](https://www.netlify.com/)'s lambda functions to work some npm scripts was added:

 - `netlify dev` - starts dev server (uses `react-scripts start`)
 - `netlify deploy -p` - deploys project on [Netlify](https://www.netlify.com/) (don't forget to run `react-scripts build` before that)